What does the Bible say about Generosity? 5 Powerful Bible Verses

 As I turned around to take in the humbling panorama, a small boy approached seemingly out of nowhere.

-The brown-eyed boy, whose name was Chungo, was dressed in a faded t-shirt and tattered blue jeans.
-He followed us from a distance before he made his move and timidly said, “Hola”.
+The brown-eyed boy, who we learned was named Chungo, was dressed in a faded t-shirt and tattered blue jeans.

 In one of his hands was a small, tan chicken egg.
 He extended his hand and sweetly gazed at me offering his generous gift.